-The year of the rooster is almost upon us, but the celebrations will last well beyond January 28.
-Though the Lunar New Year (also known as the Spring Festival) originated in China, celebrating Chinese New Year is a worldwide phenomenon.
-Here’s a look at how this special occasion is celebrated around the world.
+The year of the snake is almost upon us, but the celebrations will last well beyond January 29.
+Though the Lunar New Year, also known as Spring Festival originated in China, it is now celebrated worldwide.

 1. Shanghai, China